nebulae2us/stardust/README.md

 * electron-1.0.0.jar
 * slf4-api.jar

 The heart of Stardust are JdbcExecutor and DaoManager.
 JdbcExecutor helps you execute SQL.
 DaoManagers help you to map relational data to java objects.
 DaoManager contains 2 engines behind the scene.
 The first engine translate query requirement into SQL.
 It then uses JdbcExecutor to execute the SQL.
 The second engine is to translate the SQL's result into java objects.
-As the 2 engines are separate, you can plugs your own SQL and utilize the second engine to convert data into java objects.
+As the 2 engines are separate, you can plug your own SQL and utilize the second engine to convert data into java objects.

 ###JdbcExecutor